Dynamic Control of Service Systems with Returns: Application to Design of Post-Discharge Hospital Readmission Prevention Programs: Long-Run Average Control

 If we restrict our attention to policies that result in convergence to an equilibrium point in the form of \eqref{eq:equil}, minimizing the long-run average cost is equivalent to finding a fixed policy $p_\infty \in \argmin_p J(p)$, where

-We may interpret $J(p)$ as the long-run average cost rate under a constant policy $p(t)=p$ for all $t\geq 0$: the total arrival rate (including returns) is $\lambda/(1-p)$ and each arrival incurs an intervention cost of $C(p)$, while a fraction $p$ of the arrivals incur a return cost of $r$.
-Further, since in the long-run the queue is empty, no congestion cost is incurred.
-We will show in Proposition \ref{prop:Jinf} that $J_\infty := J(p_\infty)$ is indeed the optimal long-run average cost and hence focusing on policies under which the trajectories converge to an equilibrium is not restrictive.
+We may interpret $J(p)$ as the long-run average cost rate under a constant policy $p(t)=p$ for all $t\geq 0$.
+We show in Proposition \ref{prop:Jinf} that $J_\infty := J(p_\infty)$ is indeed the optimal long-run average cost and hence focusing on policies under which the trajectories converge to an equilibrium is not restrictive.
+We note that $J(p)$ only includes the return and intervention costs, as in equilibrium the fluid queue is empty.
+In contrast, an optimal constant policy for the stochastic system must also account for steady-state holding costs.
+In Section \ref{ap:exact}, we use numerical examples to illustrate that the sub-optimality of $p_\infty$ is small for practically relevant holding cost rates and system sizes.

 Our next result characterizes the structure of the equilibrium cost rate $J(\cdot)$ which, depending on the parameters, may be convex, concave, or neither.
 However, it is minimized at all of its critical points, or at an endpoint if no critical points exist.